-- 10 To quantitatively compare the variations in H2O SCD retrievals and AOD, we choose the daily mean of the data between 12:00 and 14:00 local time when there is generally less haze or fog.
-This time is also coincident with the local crossing time of the two currently operating GHG observation satellites, GOSAT (Yoshida et al., 2011) and OCO-2 (Crisp et al., 2012).
-We focus on a two-hour time period to limit the effect of other parameters on the H2O retrieval standard deviation, such as solar geometry and PBLH.
-The closest (temporal and spectral) AERONET AOD data are used as the concurrent AOD data 15 for the CLARS retrievals.
-If the measurement time difference is more than 30 min, then the CLARS data are not used. - AERONET-Caltech has AOD measurements in seven wavelengths from 340 to 1020 nm, and we choose the data at 1020 nm, which is the closest to the wavelengths used for retrieving H2O in this study (from 1289 to 2196nm).
-Furthermore, the AOD data (which are vertical measurements) are scaled to the optical depths along the slant path, to produce the aerosol optical path (AOP), by an air mass factor derived from the SZA and viewing zenith angle of CLARS at West Pasadena - 20 (83.1°).
+spectral) AERONET AOD data are used as the concurrent AOD data for the CLARS retrievals.
+If the measurement time difference is more than 30 min, then the CLARS data are not used.
+AERONET-Caltech has AOD measurements in seven wavelengths from 340 to 1020 nm, and we choose the data at 1020 nm, which is the closest to the wavelengths used for retrieving H2O in this study (from 1289 to 2196 nm).
+Furthermore, aerosol optical path (AOP) values are calculated by multiplying the vertical path AOD data by air mass factors, which are derived from the SZA and viewing zenith angle of CLARS at western Pasadena (83.1°).
 Following this procedure, 68 daily mean data pairs are available in 2013 after excluding days (1) that are cloudy according to the images from the visible camera looking at the target and (2) in which there are fewer than three valid observations.
-We separate the data into two different time periods, the winter-spring season (December to May) and the summer-autumn season (June to November) by considering the different dominant wind directions between winter and summer in Pasadena (Conil and Hall, 2006; Newman et al. 2016).
-In the summer, the prevailing winds come from the - southwest across the basin; in the winter, the winds come from the northeast across the mountains and deserts.
+We separate the data into two different time periods, the winter-spring season (December to May) and the summer-autumn season (June to November) by considering the different dominant wind directions between winter and summer in Pasadena (Conil and Hall, 2006; Newman et al., 2016).
+In the summer, the prevailing winds come from the southwest across the basin; in the winter, the winds come from the northeast across the mountains and deserts.
 Different wind patterns (Newman et al., 2016) suggest that the dominant aerosol types during these two time periods may be different.
-For each of these two time periods, we expect the CLARS observation geometry and PBLH at noon time to be similar across the days, and therefore assume their effects on $H_2O$ retrievals to be similar.
-In fact, it will be clear from the RT model simulation in Section 5 that the contributions to the variation in $H_2O$ retrievals from other factors, such as solar geometry and - 30 PBLH, are actually much smaller than those from aerosol scattering, even though the geometry and PBLH change a lot during a day.
+For each of these two time periods, we expect the CLARS observation geometry and PBLH at noon time to be similar across the days, and therefore assume their effects on H2O retrievals to be similar.
+In fact, it will be clear from the RT model simulation in Sect.
+5 that the contributions to the variation in H2O retrievals from other factors, such as solar geometry and PBLH, are actually much smaller than those from aerosol scattering, even though the geometry and PBLH change a lot during a day.